 A sustainability calculator is built into gCADPlus.
-It provides a mechanism for applying a structured approach to assessing landscape designs with regard to sustainability and runs in its own window ‘floating’ on top of the gCADPlus design.
+It provides a mechanism for applying a structured approach to assessing landscape designs’ sustainability and runs in its own window, ‘floating’ on top of the gCADPlus design.

-As it runs, the tool poses a number of questions.
+As it runs, the tool poses several questions.
 Each asks for your assessment of how well a particular ‘sustainable‘ characteristic has been dealt with in the underlying gCADPlus design.
 Your response to each question is rated with a score ranging between 1 and 10.
-As a question is answered, a tick appears in a checkbox. and the calculator adds the total and calculates a sustainability index.
+As a question is answered, a tick appears in a checkbox, the calculator adds the total and calculates a sustainability index.
 The figure below shows the calculator in action.

 The figure below shows the first question.
-Here you are asked to make an assessment of the proportion of the landscape area that is open to the penetration of rainfall, i.e. it wants an estimate of the percentage of permeable surfaces in the design.
-A site in which there is a high proportion of permeable surfaces will score highly on a scale of 1-10.
+Here you are asked to assess the proportion of the landscape area that is open to the penetration of rainfall, i.e. it wants an estimate of the percentage of permeable surfaces in the design.
+A site with a high proportion of permeable surfaces will score highly on a scale of 1-10.

 The second question is shown below.
 Here you are asked about the species chosen and their reliance on extra watering.
 If all species chosen in the planting plan will survive on natural rainfall after the first year, score highly.